CS126SP20/final-project-agpai2/DEVELOPMENT.md

     * Using arrow keys or WASD keys to move player is still in development.
     * Still exploring additional external libraries for game design.

+4. The User can now move the player(Link) using the arrow keys or WASD keys